SUT-CE-Courses/database/_events/TA_class_5_due.md

 hide_from_announcments: true
 ---
 <!-- you can create custom content using markdown. this section will be placed in "Course Materials (in schedule section)" -->
-TA Classes will be held on Wednesday from 18:00 till 20:00 in room https://vc.sharif.edu/rabiee-ta.
+TA classes for exams will be held online.